Flazzing/Amazon-Ecommerce/README.md

 Note \
 The program is not entirely working if you just deploy it entirely.
 This is due to the fact that I didn't want to deploy the payment api endpoint on firebase, instead I used a local hose.

+Instruction \
+To run this program you need to host the firebase function folder by firebase serve, At the same time, host the front end locally.